 Improve Your Candidate Pool When Recruiting Employees

-Companies that select new employees from the candidates who walk in their door or answer an ad in the paper or online are missing the best candidates.
+Companies that select new employees from the candidates who walk in their door or those who answer an ad online are missing the best candidates.
 They're usually working for someone else and they may not even be looking for a new position.
-Here are steps to take to improve your candidate pool.
+You need to find better ways to increase the number of your superior candidates.
+Here are the steps to take to improve your candidate pool.

 - Invest time in developing relationships with university placement offices, recruiters, and executive search firms.

 - Enable current staff members to actively participate in industry professional associations and conferences where they are likely to meet candidates you may successfully woo.

 - Watch the online job boards for potential candidates who may have resumes online even if they're not currently looking.

 - Use professional association websites and magazines to advertise for professional staff.

 - Look for potential employees on LinkedIn and in other social media outlets.
 This is an important step to take when you seek to improve your candidate pool of women and minorities.

 - Encourage your employees to refer friends and professional colleagues who they may know online, to your company.